 What’s the problem with these beliefs?
 Everything.
-When an organization makes an assumption about volunteers and their willingness to give or giving capacity, they almost always leave money on the table.
-What’s even worse is that they can create a strain on what was a positive relationship.
+When an organization makes an assumption about volunteers and their willingness to give or their giving capacity, they almost always leave money on the table.
+What’s even worse is that they can create a strain on positive relationships.

 Acquiring new donors is always more expensive than cultivating the donors you have.
 Every organization needs to have opportunities for new donors to get involved, but what do you do with those donors once they have made a financial contribution?
-As an industry, our donor retention rate is only 48 percent.
+As an industry, our donor retention rate hovers around 45%.

-Ask yourself this question: Are we focused on getting donors and raising money, or on building relationships that will result in donors feeling like a stakeholder because they care about what we do and want to invest in our success?
-Doing the latter will lead to creating a culture of philanthropy in your organization.
+During your next board meeting, propose this question: Are we focused on getting donors and raising money, or on building relationships that will result in donors feeling like a stakeholder because they care about what we do and want to invest in our success?
+Doing the latter will lead to a culture of philanthropy among your board and throughout your organization.

 Every organization should do a special event analysis—every year, on every event.
-I am not talking about a revenue versus expenses report (which is a necessity), but a full analysis of all the pros and cons to one specific event.
-Just realizing that you can decide whether to have the event can change your outlook and get you out of that rut.
+This is not a revenue versus expenses report (which is a necessity), but a full analysis of all the pros and cons of one specific event.
+Realizing that you can decide whether to host the event can change your outlook and get you out of potential board fundraising ruts.

-Many nonprofits set their budget goals, but don’t actually break those goals down into some kind of action plan.
-In fact, I see lots of organizations that set a budget goal that’s higher than last year, but then proceed to do everything the same way as the year before.
+Many mission-driven organizations set their budget goals but don’t actually break those goals down into some kind of action plan.
+In fact, lots of organizations that set a budget goal that’s higher than last year proceed to do everything the same way as the year before.
 Can you guess the results?

-I believe that you can take valuable time to write a concise and helpful plan with the right process.
-An annual fundraising plan forces you to: think strategically, set realistic but challenging fundraising goals, focus on new AND existing individual donors, analyze tactics beyond revenue/expense, and spread out responsibility.
+Take the time to write a concise and helpful plan with the right process.
+An annual fundraising plan forces you to think strategically, set realistic but challenging board fundraising goals, focus on both new and existing individual donors, analyze tactics beyond revenue and expenses, and spread out responsibility.

-Now that you’re working on your board fundraising, you might be ready to improve the rest of board service.
+Now that you’re working on your board fundraising, it might be time to improve the rest of your board’s performance.

-Has your board has been hovering in mediocrity?
+Has your board been hovering in mediocrity?
 Are you ready to step up your board performance to be more impactful?
-This free guide shows you four simple methods to assess and improve any weak areas in your nonprofit board.
-Whether that requires consulting outside experts or restructuring committees, you’ll learn it all here.
+Some team members at Boardable put together a free guide to help empower boards to improve weak areas and capitalize on their strengths.
+Whether that requires consulting outside experts or restructuring committees, you’ll learn it all in this free guide.